gopijammula/Devops_Notes/k8s/Documentation.md

 * yaml files where we describe our desired state are called as manifests
 ## k8s Architecture
 * ![Image](./Images/k8s1.png)
+* kubectl: A command-line tool that allows you to interact with the API server to manage your cluster.

 ### difference between replication controller and replicaset
 ![Image](./Images/k8s2.png)